Introduction to Docker Containers

 ENTRYPOINT ["dotnet", "website.dll"]

 Each of these steps creates a cached container image as we build the final container image.
-These cached container images are layered on top of the previous and presented as a single image once all steps are complete (thanks to unionfs)
+These cached container images are layered on top of the previous and presented as a single image once all steps are complete (thanks to unionfs

-The ENTRYPOINT command indicates which process will execute once we run a container from an image.
+command indicates which process will execute once we run a container from an image.

 How to manage Docker images

 The Docker CLI allows us to manage images by building, listing, removing, and running them.
-The CLI sends all queries to the docerkd daemon.
+The CLI sends all queries to the docerkd

-• An image tag is a text string that is used to version an image.
-We can tag an image by using the -t command flag when building.
-If not specified, the image is labeled with the latest tag.
+to build Docker images. - An image tag is a text string that is used to version an image.
+We can tag an image by using the

-• You can’t remove an image if it is still in use.
+is used to remove an image from the local docker registry.- You can’t remove an image if it is still in use.

 How Docker containers work